 In summary, students of all levels should consider taking this in-depth Office class.
 The beginner-friendly courses by Vlad Catrinescu are a great introduction to Microsoft Office.
 Intermediate and advanced level learners, however, will benefit from the many highly specialized courses found in this bundle by Pluralsight.

-Microsoft Office Fundamentals: Outlook, Word, and Excel (edX)
+Best for Fundamentals: Microsoft Office Fundamentals: Outlook, Word, and Excel (edX x Microsoft)

 The duration of the course is 6 weeks.
 This is a very practical course, and if you are willing to devote 4-6 hours each week, you will easily move to an intermediate level.
 When it comes to the syllabus itself, the course is focused on the legendary software trio of Excel, Word, and PowerPoint.